kumailxp/nes_emulator/README.md

-An implementation of python emulator using python
+An implementation of python emulator using python.